hashroot/android_device_samsung_beni/README.md

 Getting Started
 ---------------

-To get started with Android for ARMv6/CyanogenMod, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To get started with Android for Android, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

-To initialize your local repository using the CyanogenMod trees, use a command like this:
+To initialize your local repository using the MoltenMotherBoard trees, use a command like this:

     repo init -u https://github.com/MoltenMotherBoard/platform -b aosp-ics